UtahRETC/JavaProgrammer1Class2017/classes/class_01/class_01_slides.md

 -----------------------------------------------------------------------------

-### Let's talk about files, code, and bytecode
+## `HelloWorld.java` and `HelloWorld.class`

-Run `javac HelloWorld.java` again and then list the contents in the directory (`ls` in Macos and `dir` for Windows).
+List the contents in the directory (`ls` in Macos and `dir` for Windows).
 You should see `HelloWorld.class`.
-This is the result of running the compiler, it generates a file with information about your code and also something called "bytecode".
+Notice there are two files here, `HelloWord.java` and `HelloWorld.class`. `HelloWorld.java` is the file you wrote. `HelloWorld.class` is the result of running the `javac` command on that file.
+It's contents are called "bytecode".

-Think of bytecode as code that is harder for humans to read and write but much easier for computers to work with.
-And don't let it intimidate you, you won't have to know much about bytecode to be a really great Java programmer or to do well in the exam.
+Java code is for humans and bytecode is for computers.
+You won't have to know much about bytecode to be a really great Java programmer or to do well in the exam.

 -----------------------------------------------------------------------------